BitcoinDesign/Guide/guide/private-key-management/case-studies.md

 - Implement thorough backup code and instructions for users
 - Usage could be simplified by having hardware device designed/customized by the software maker (compare banks and their digital token signers common in Europe)

-You can find a prototype for this case study embedded above, and a Figma file with [outline designs here](https://www.figma.com/file/SRWlaxbDulsacpPQn2TTri/Case-study-prototypes?node-id=6%3A9){:target="_blank"}.
+You can find a prototype for this case study linked in the image above, and a Figma file with [outline designs here](https://www.figma.com/file/SRWlaxbDulsacpPQn2TTri/Case-study-prototypes?node-id=6%3A9){:target="_blank"}.

 ***